COVID-19 PARISH UPDATES

 Q. What if the Church is full?

-A. During the BGSU semester, our 10am Mass on Sunday often hits capacity inside the Church.
+A. From time to time, the 10am Mass will reach capacity or you may find that there is not sufficient availability in the pews to maintain social distancing.
 Those who arrive after capacity has been reached are invited to Seton Hall where they can follow along virtually.
 Holy Communion is brought to all those in Seton Hall.
-We have never reached capacity at our Saturday evening Mass and there is plenty of room available at both of the Sunday evening Masses.
+We have never reached capacity at our Saturday evening Mass.

 Q. Why are you offering Holy Communion on the Tongue?